Heidelberg Project: 30 Years

 In 2016 Tyree Guyton announced that the Heidelberg Project would be dismantled "piece-by-piece in a very methodical way".
 The future project "Heidelberg 3.0", is referred to as an "arts-infused community."
 Potential plans include donating dismantled parts of the installation to museums, and converting the Dotty Wotty House into a museum.
 During this period the digital transformation firm Isobar announced plans to utilize drones to capture images of the Heidelberg Project in order to create a virtual reality experience.
-In 2018, Isobar released the Heidelberg Project app for Apple iPhone and Android mobile devices.
+In 2018, Isobar offered the Heidelberg Project app for Apple iPhone and Android mobile devices.